-What really does a company need to thrive?
-The answer seems simple, great employees with caliber and potential.
+What really does a company need to thrive amd become succesful?
+The answer is quite simple, great employees with caliber and potential.
 But it often becomes difficult for the HR managers to recruit top talents.

 There has been a significant rise of millennials joining the workforce.
-And there are people with exceptional skills and experience.
-Recruiters often look out for candidates who understand the company goals and what it wants to achieve.
+And there is a vast pool of candidates that possess exceptional skills and experience.
+Which recruiters often look out.
+Candidates who understand what the company's main goals are and how they want to achieve those goals.

-And a huge part of the process is dependent on asking the right questions during the interview.
+And a huge part of the hiring process is dependent on asking the right questions during the interview.
 Coming up with the right questions to ask during recruitment can create a lot of pressure and stress.
-The questions you ask will decide whether you have chosen the right candidate for the job.
+Becasue those questions will decide whether you have chosen the right candidate for the job.

 Interviews are conducted so that you have a better understanding of the candidates’ potential.
-And how that candidate will help you in achieving the goal of a company.
+And how that candidate will fit in the organisation and help you in achieving the goal of a company.

 Usually, 36% of HR managers look for multitasking skills; 31% look for the initiative; 21% look for creative thinking.

 A lot of factors and parameters should be considered when you hire a new recruit in your company.
 It is important to recruit the top talents at your side.
-They can work towards the goal your company wants to achieve.
+Because they can work towards the goal your company wants to achieve.

 Common questions you need to consider asking during an interview: